ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

-          'The average temperatue of Neptune is about -201 °C.', 'There is a 1:20 million scale model of the solar system in Sweden.', 'The gap between the Earth and our moon is bigger than the diameters of all the planets combined.', 'The first accurate calculation of the speed of light was using Jupiter’s moons', 'Jupiter’s magnetic field is believed to be a result of rapidly spinning metallic hydrogen at the core, and is ~10x stronger than the Earth’s.', 'Venus spins backwards.',
+          'The average temperatue of Neptune is about -201 °C.', 'There is a 1:20 million scale model of the solar system in Sweden.', 'The gap between the Earth and our moon is bigger than the diameters of all the planets combined.', 'The first accurate calculation of the speed of light was using Jupiter's moons', 'Jupiter's magnetic field is believed to be a result of rapidly spinning metallic hydrogen at the core, and is ~10x stronger than the Earth's.', 'Venus spins backwards.',
           'Uranus spins sideways, relative to the ecliptic plane of the solar system.', 'It is easier to reach Pluto or escape the solar system from Earth than being able to <i>land</i> on the Sun.'